Futur-Tech/Grandstream-HT813/README.md

 ### Advanced Settings

-Change Admin Password.
+- Change Admin Password

-If you have a VLAN for your VOIP then you can set it here.
-Be careful to have a DHCP server there or setup a fixed IP address.
+If you have a VLAN for your VOIP network then you can set it here.
+Be sure to have a DHCP server there or setup a fixed IP address.

     802.1Q/VLAN Tag: your_VLAN_ID